silentdiverchris/Archivist/README.md

 If AddVersionSuffix for a directory is false, files will not be versioned and there will only ever be one version of each archive in that directory.

 This versioning can start to eat up disk space of course, the system will report the space free on drives it uses to the console/log, and generate a warning if it is below 50Gb, currently.

+# Deleting old versions

+At two points in the process, namely when a zip archive is created and after copying it to an archive directory, the system can delete older generations of each file and so keep a specific number of them.

+To do this, set the AddVersionSuffix, RetainVersions and RetainDaysOld settings on the directory in question.

+The RetainVersions setting defines how many versions will be kept, but is limited by the RetainDaysOld setting, which ensures that no file is deleted if it was last written to less than that number of days ago, regardless of the RetainVersions setting.

+The RetainDaysOld setting will not cause older files to be deleted, it only prevents younger files being deleted.

+In this way, you can for example retain the last 3 versions and any versions up to 30 days old in the primary archive directory while retaining every copy of these files up to a year old in one archive directory, all files forever in another archive directory and just the very latest of each file in yet another archive directory.

 # Performance